shobhark1/Coursera-Capstone/README.md

 # Data
 Foursquare API can be used  to collect information on competitors

-To give an insid=gth on the demmmographics of populaiton and neighborhood
+To give an insight on the demmgraphics,populaiton and neighborhood

 Toronto's 2016 Census that contains Population, Average income per Neighborhood